al-mz/ecommerce-analytical-dashboard/README.md

 # Quick start

-Login into http://localhost:8080/login/ using the following credentials:
+Login to http://localhost:8080/login/ with the following credentials and take a look:
 ```
 username: admin
 password: admin